 One of the first ones was Thermo-Hemp in Europe.

 NatuHemp Semi-Rigid panels are available in the UK and Canada.
 Canadian NatuHemp, which can be shipped throughout Canada and the US, is made of 88% hemp fiber and 12% polyester fiber, with no chemical binders and no off-gassing (they claim).

 Sunstrand was in the early stages of production in 2018 of producing hemp insulation batts for the general market in the US.
 The binder is unspecified/proprietary.

 Companies have been coming and going in this industry.

 Ask them what they add to it, apart from hemp: alternate fibers, binders, flame retardants and if it’s organic.
 And always test a sample first!

 NatuHemp is $1.80/sq ft

 Contact the companies on where to source it.

 Recycled cellulose is an option often slated for those with chemical sensitivity.
 It is a blown-in insulation made with recycled newspaper that contains a fire repellent like boric.

-Newspapers are made with soy-based inks but they still contain many other chemicals in the inks apart from soy and there are additives to the insulation.
+Newspapers are made with soy-based inks but they still contain many other chemicals in the inks apart from soy, and there are additional additives in the insulation.